dwfishe/dwfishe.github.io/_posts/2018-07-23-David_Fisher_Resume.md

 #### **Team Treehouse**
 **May, 2018 - Present**
-* In order to move into the technology field, I’ve been taking back-end software classes in order to learn industry jargon and understand the ins and outs of how software functions.
+* In order to move into the technology field, I’ve been taking back-end software classes in order to learn the ins and outs of how software functions as well as industry jargon and terminology.

 #### **Anderson University-Anderson, SC**
 **2016**